RobbieTall/Plannera-ab/docs/project-memory/build-next.md

 - The next commercial slice is Item 72: exact project/site/QSC/proposal-bound one-time DCP pack purchase.
 Payment must purchase the analysis only; it must never upgrade evidence quality or commercial readiness.
 - The live-audit workflow success message is corrected in the closure PR to say both projects reached an accepted terminal journey, rather than incorrectly claiming both chains are ready.

-## 72) Exact project-bound one-time DCP pack purchase — ITEM 72B IMPLEMENTED; PRODUCTION CHECKOUT NOT ACTIVATED
+## 72) Exact project-bound one-time DCP pack purchase — ITEM 72C COMPLETE; PRODUCTION CHECKOUT NOT ACTIVATED

 Purpose: charge once for proposal-specific DCP intelligence without allowing payment state to weaken evidence quality or cross project/site/proposal boundaries.
 The approved offer is the Planning Controls Pack at A$49.00 total including GST.